airmeter-io/website/2-features.markdown

 The REST APIs are fully documented [here](/api).
 Apart from full customisation these APIs are also available for centralised and/or automated control of devices.

 # Calibration & Configuration

-The CO2 sensor needs to be recalibrated every now and then.
-The interval between calibrations depends on a number of factors:
+CO2 sensors need to be recalibrated periodically.
+The optimum interval between calibrations depends on a number of factors:
 - The sensor design and characteristics.
 Some sensors need to be calibrated more often than others.
 - Whether the sensor receives shocks & wear/tear.
 Over time the bulb in a sensor can change in brightness and shocks can misalign components.
 - General drift in readings the extent of this appears to be very sensor model dependent.

 The AirMeter.io provides rich web wizard style workflows for managing calibration.
-These workflow will be replicated with the physical display/buttons in future development.
+This workflow will be replicated with the physical display/buttons in future development.